jieyibi/PIP-constraint/README.md

 ---

-The code, datasets and pretrained models will be released this week.
+The codes for POMO+PIP and GFACS+PIP will be released in a few days.

 ---